 - The benefits (and drawbacks) of trail running with poles

-When you are a beginner trail runner, it really helps to have other people, particularly those with some experience of trail running, to support and guide you on your first few runs, or when running in a new place.
-The benefits of running with other people include:
+As well as using the tips and apps explained in that post, going trail running with other people is another great way to find new trails to run on.
+When you are new to trail running it really helps to have other people, particularly those with some experience of trail running, to support and guide you on your first few runs, or when running in a new place on new trails.
+The benefits of trail running with other people include:

 - Trail know-how

-Whether you are an experienced or beginner trail runner, another great way to learn new trails is by signing up for a local trail race.
+Whether you are an experienced runner or new trail runner, another great way to learn new trails is by signing up for a local trail race.
 Many race organizers offer 5k trail races, through to 10ks, half marathons, marathons and ultras.

 Because there is less emphasis on finish times in trail running than road running races (unless, of course, you’re looking to win the race or set a new course record), and every trail running race is different due to the varying terrains and elevation/ascent/descent of each course, no two trail races can truly be compared.